byu-cpe/Maeser/sphinx-docs/development/discord.md

-# The Discord Handler: Setting Up a Discord Bot
+# Setting Up a Discord Bot

 While the Maeser package primarily supports creating flask web apps, you can use `dynamic_implementations/discord_handler.py` to create a **Discord bot** that interfaces with students on a discord server with the same functionality.
 This guide provides instructions on setting up your own Maeser Discord bot.